agusibrahim/htmltodart_jaspr/README.md

    make
    ```

-   This will generate a `jasprconverter.wasm` file inside the `web` directory.
+   This will generate a `jasprconverter.wasm` file inside the `docs` directory.

 3. The generated WebAssembly file can then be used within the web application to perform the HTML to Dart conversion.

 ### Running the Web Application

-You can serve the `web` directory using any static file server or deploy it as a GitHub Pages site.
+You can serve the `docs` directory using any static file server or deploy it as a GitHub Pages site.

 ### Usage